Jesu Juva

 But Epaphras and the Colossian believers acted in reverse.
 They knew what they would face if they got caught.
 No easy days of rest were promised to these believers.
 And still, they could not resist the very Spirit of God.

-Colossians 4:6 Let your speech always be with grace, seasoned with salt, that you may know how you ought to answer each one.
+Your speech must always be with grace, as though seasoned with salt, so that you will know how you should respond to each person.

-In verse 8 review the last phrase, “love in the Spirit.”
+In verse 8, review the last phrase, “love in the Spirit.”
 The Spirit is always the starting point that leads to salvation.
 The verse above shows how the sweet attributes of the Holy Spirit will be seen in one person after another.

 Epaphras told Paul about the believer’s progress in Colossae.
 They all prayed for each other in the Spirit and in unity as believers.
 What a lovely example for the Church today!